grimmmyshini/sparseprop/README.md

 In the `examples` folder, you can find multiple python scripts, which will help you get started with *SparseProp*.
 In order to get persistent timings, we refer you to [this article](https://easyperf.net/blog/2019/08/02/Perf-measurement-environment-on-Linux).
 You can use your favorite command line tool in case you want to limit the number of CPU cores on which the code executes, e.g., `taskset` or `numactl`.
 Refer to the "Set cpu affinity" section in the same article.

 #### Correctness check
 The files `correctness_linear.py` and `correctness_conv2d.py` will compare the output of the *SparseLinear* and *SparseConv2d* modules with PyTorch's *Linear* and *Conv2d*, respectively.
 You can tweak the parameters in the scripts to check the correctness in different cases.
+Given the right parameters, `correctness_linear.py` will also compare correctness against the SparseJIT version.

 #### Layer-wise performance comparison
 The files `compare_linear.py` and `compare_conv2d.py` will compare the running time of the *SparseLinear* and *SparseConv2d* modules with PyTorch's *Linear* and *Conv2d*, respectively.
 You will find the results in the `plots` directory.
 Again, feel free to tweak the parameters in the scripts to compare the runtime in different cases.